erenavsarogullari/erenavsarogullari.github.io/_posts/2014-12-18-message-processing-with-spring-integration.md

 Spring Integration provides an extension of the Spring framework to support the well-known Enterprise Integration Patterns.
 It enables lightweight messaging within Spring-based applications and supports integration with external systems.
 One of the most important goals of Spring Integration is to provide a simple model for building maintainable and testable enterprise integration solutions.

 **Main Components**
-Message : It is a generic wrapper for any Java object combined with metadata used by the framework while handling that object.
+<p>**Message** : It is a generic wrapper for any Java object combined with metadata used by the framework while handling that object.
 It consists of a payload and header(s).
 Message payload can be any Java Object and Message header is a String/Object Map covering header name and value.
 MessageBuilder is used to create messages covering payload and headers as follows :

 ```java
 import org.springframework.messaging.Message;